rkyzk/your-poetry/documents/README.md

 ![your-poetry](./images/Your-Poetry.png)

-The app is hosted [here:](https://your-poetry-b19cd2115cd5.herokuapp.com/)
+The app is deployed on Heroku and can be found [here](https://your-poetry-b19cd2115cd5.herokuapp.com).

 ## Overview